Social Media Addiction Statistics: Facts, Stats & Trends in 2025

 You can quell excessive social media use in a number of ways.
 One way is to undergo a social media detox or cleanse.
 This requires deleting social media apps, muting notifications for a designated number of days, or limiting time spent checking social media feeds.

-Forming good habits and engaging in new activities can also be a great way to break a social media addiction.
+Maintaining digital wellbeing requires conscious effort to balance online engagement with offline experiences, which is essential for preventing and recovering from social media addiction.
 You can fill up your schedule with new hobbies and activities in place of social media use.
 This can help quell the urge to check social media while helping you incorporate new habits into your routine.

 Sometimes social media addiction can be difficult to break without the help of a professional.
 Seeing a professional can help provide you with the emotional support you need and empower you with tools to address the addiction.
 Many therapists and psychologists are happy to treat social media addiction as a serious problem.